foobar167/junkyard/ReadMe.md

    03. [Rolling window for 2D array](rolling_window_advanced.py)

 Example of the rolling window for 2D array.
-Zero Python cycles.
+It has zero Python cycles inside, so the speed is the same as in **C** programming language.

    02. [SIFT object tracking](sift_tracking.py)

-Example of the objects tracking by SIFT algorithm.
+Example of the objects tracking using SIFT algorithm.
-SIFT algorithm is free of charge for non-profit projects.
+SIFT algorithm is free of charge for non-commercial projects.
+  1. Open GUI: ```python sift_tracking.py```.
+  2. Place object in front of webcamera, so it take all visible space.
+  3. Press "Snapshot!" button.
+Application will make snapshort of the object to track.
+  4. After taking snapshort there will be blue rectangle around tracking object and green lines connecting specian points of the image.

+Rectangular objects, like books, are tracked better than faces.

 ![SIFT object tracking](data/2019.01.03-sift-tracking.png)